Sultan Kudarat: Economy

 The economy of Sultan Kudarat is predominantly agricultural.
 The leading crops produced in the province are rice, corn, coconuts, coffee, bananas, mangoes, durians and African palm.
 The province is self-sufficient in poultry, swine and root crops, and is one of the few producers of Irish potatoes in the Philippines.
 The southern Philippines Grain Complex in Tacurong is the largest grains-processing complex in the country.
 There are more than 200 rice mills in the province.

 Fishing is an industry in the three coastal towns of the province (Kalamansig, Lebak and Palimbang).
 Tuna caught along the coasts along the Celebes Sea are exported to Japan and Europe.

-Other economic activities include cottage industries, which include crafts made of rattan and other types of wood.
+Other economic activities include cottage industries, which include crafts made of rattan, coconut shells, coir, driftwood and other types of wood.

 Metallic minerals, which include copper, gold and silver, are found within the mountainous areas of Isulan, Bagumbayan, Sen. Ninoy Aquino, Palimbang and Columbio.
 Non-metallic minerals which include sand, gravel and marbleized limestone are also found in the province.